abelljs/abell-website/content/tutorial/index.md

 </div>
 </div>

-*Fun fact: We can use `require` to require NPM packages, Node Modules and everything that can be required from Node.js!*
+_Fun fact: We can use `require` to require NPM packages, Node Modules and everything that can be required from Node.js!_

 ## Building Your First Abell Component!

 ---

 - [Let's Build a Footer for Our Portfolio](TODO)
 - [Passing Props to Components](TODO)
 - [Add JavaScript to Components](TODO)

 ---

-Components allow you to group markup, styles, scripts that can be reused across pages (even across projects).
+Components allow you to group markup, styles and scripts that can be reused across pages (even across projects).

-This is how a syntax of Abell Components looks like-
+This is how a syntax of Abell Components looks-

 ```
 <AbellComponent>